hasanfatih8/FreshManGradeStudies/README.md

 #### Includes: ####
 * DiamondPattern: This program prints a diamond pattern.
 * SlopeCalculator: This program calculates the slope of given points.
+* SumOfCubesIsEqualToActualNumber: This program will find the smallest number whose sum of cubes of digits is equal to the number.